Open Data Hub logo

 3. Manually define and configure an accelerator profile for each Intel Gaudi AI device in your environment.

 Open Data Hub supports Intel Gaudi devices up to Intel Gaudi 3.
-The Intel Gaudi 3 accelerators, in particular, offer:
+The Intel Gaudi 3 accelerators, in particular, offer the following benefits:

-• Improved Training Throughput: Reduce the time required to train large models by utilizing advanced tensor processing cores and increased memory bandwidth.
+• Improved training throughput: Reduce the time required to train large models by using advanced tensor processing cores and increased memory bandwidth.

 Your OpenShift platform must support EC2 DL1 instances to use Intel Gaudi AI accelerators in an Amazon EC2 DL1 instance.
 You can use Intel Gaudi AI accelerators in workbench instances or model serving after you enable the accelerators, create a custom workbench image, and configure the accelerator profile.